NREL/EnergyPlus/design/FY2019/NFP-AFN-Contaminant-Transport.md

       \default None
 ```

-The additional IDD objects are:
+The new IDD objects are:

-* A material object that describes a contaminant material
+* A material object that describes a transported material

 ```
 AirflowNetwork:Material,